 Yes, this may very well be necessary to achieve the results we are after.
 If you feel more comfortable with your loved ones present, then please do.
 We have successfully constructed dentures on an individual that did not understand a word of English.
 Speaking is only one very limited way of communicating.

 How long does the entire process take?

-At present, approximately one month.
-This is again dependent upon patient availability.
+At present, approximately one week to two and a half weeks.
+This is again dependent upon the type of case and patient availability.

 How much does it cost?

 If you are covered through Alberta Senior Benefit at 100% the out of pocket expense is 135.00.

 Approximately $ 3000 for a new set of dentures with a soft liner on the lower denture.

 Do you charge extra to come in home?